EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 ~~~
 {::nomarkdown}</div>{:/}

-The script is rather long but the main parts (green, orange, and blue bubbles)
-are all similar to one another.

 <div onclick="elm = document.getElementById('figflowchart'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 Run the commands in the box below to create and view the postscript file, or click here to see the figure.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="figflowchart">{:/}